High Constables of Edinburgh: The first statutory police force

 After the union of the crowns in 1603 James VI of Scotland ascended to the throne of England.
 This resulted in a great cultural exchange, and the renewed fortunes of the City of Edinburgh as a trade centre with the Merchant Company of Edinburgh and the Incorporated Trades of Edinburgh.
-By 1611 with increased trade and the associated crime and occasional political disorder, The Kings Privy Council saw it necessary to implement a corps of guards, thus the High Constables of Edinburgh were founded by an act of Parliament, and "command[ed] the magistrates of Edinburgh to appoint some persons to guard their streets and to commit to ward all person found on the streets after the said hour (ten hours bell).
+By 1611 with increased trade and the associated crime and occasional political disorder, the King's Privy Council saw it necessary to implement a corps of guards, thus the High Constables of Edinburgh were founded by an order of the privy council of 19 February 1611, which "command[ed] the magistrates of Edinburgh to appoint some persons to guard their streets and to commit to ward all person found on the streets after the said hour (ten hours bell).
 If in the taking of them any inconvenient sal happen it is declared that the same shall not be imputed as a crime to the captors but as good and acceptable service".
 Following many meetings of Edinburgh council, a number of constables were appointed – half were merchants and half were craftsmen, and were charged with enforcing 16 regulations, relating to curfews, weapons and thefts.

 It is believed that the High Constables of Edinburgh are the first example of a statutory police force in the world.
 Uniforms would come later, and during the 17th century, the constables were issued with "short batons for their pockets", paid for from their fines.